bobleesj/learn-swift-with-bob/course/advanced-swift/advanced-error-handling.md

 ## Conclusion
 Congratulations, you've mastered the Swift Error Handling.
 To recap, you may add the `rethrows` keyword to a function whose  parameter also can throws an error.
 However, you may still pass a non-throwable function since the original is identified as `rethrows`.
 This is the reason why we developers use APIs created Apple engineering without realizing that the original function may also throw an error.

 In the following lesson, you will finally understand the statement, "Swift is a protocol oriented language".

+> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
+If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).